 Footnotes

-- I use Börner V-slicer for slicing a lot of things, including mushrooms.
-The sharp V design makes slicing easier than using slicers/mandolines with more perpendicular angle of the blade.
+The sharp V design of this gadget makes slicing easier than using slicers/mandolines with more perpendicular angle of the blade.
 Beware, the blades are very sharp, so using the safety holder is a must, having cut-resistant gloves is a good idea.
 Several versions are available on Amazon.ca.

 Disclaimer: I have no association with the manufacturer nor Amazon, and do not benefit from expressing my opinion here. ↩︎